Gabal Sin Bishar

 Gabal Sin Bishar (also called Jebel Sin Bishar or Mount Sin Bishar) is a mountain located in west-central Sinai.
 It was proposed to be the biblical Mount Sinai by Menashe Har-El, a biblical geographer at Tel Aviv University in his book The Sinai Journeys: The Route of the Exodus.
 This location was used for Zondervan's NIV Atlas of the Bible.

-Proposed locations

-Menashe Har-El examined the pros and cons of various theories on where Mount Sinai is located.
-These include: